 The man shrugged once more, and fell silent.

 “I mean, is it regular trouble?
 Accidents?
-Or has there been anything else?”
+Or has there been something else?”
 Wade asked.

 Still, the man remained stubbornly silent.
 Irritation flashed across Wade’s face as he frowned.
-He had been a guard before, and he had to discipline younger, wilder cowboys before, too.
+He had been a guard before, and he had to discipline younger, wilder cowboys before too.

 But jumping in like that on the first day of his work would be a bad idea.
 He wanted the men to know he was on their side against any and all threats—but that he was also no slack.
 He wouldn’t have trouble making on his watch.

 “Grit!” the man hollered as he approached the line of men who were busy pounding the spikes into the iron tracks.
-The tracks stretched like twin black snakes across the land, stretching for leagues behind them.
-A little way ahead of the pounding iron rails were the track team.
+The tracks stretched like twin black snakes across the land, winding for leagues behind them.
+A little way ahead of the pounding iron rails was the track team.
 Wade saw men clearing and bashing away at the ground, digging grooves out of the land before tamping it down with heavy rods with fattened metal ends.

 The rail team paused for a moment as the young man with the wheelbarrow jogged past towards the track team.

 “Grit!”
-He called again, for another man, this one thinner with black hair in a side parting looking up and pointed a few meters ahead, where a hole was waiting.
+He called again, for another man, this one thinner with black hair in a side parting, looked up and pointed a few meters ahead, to where a hole was waiting.

-Wade watched as the young man skidded to a halt, lifting the handles of the wheelbarrow with a grunt and dumping the entire lot into the hole, before turning back around.
+Wade watched as the young man skidded to a halt, lifted the handles of the wheelbarrow with a grunt and dumped the entire lot into the hole, before turning back around.
 He didn’t stop for a moment as he jogged back towards the gravel pile a good hundred meters away.

-“Got new Warden for ya, too!” the wheelbarrow man shouted over his shoulder, leaving Wade suddenly surrounded by young men with hard eyes, and dangerous weapons in their hands.
+“Got a new warden for ya, too!” the wheelbarrow man shouted over his shoulder, leaving Wade suddenly surrounded by young men with hard eyes, and dangerous weapons in their hands.

-“Charles-”
+“Charles—”